Recovering shared structure from multiple networks with unknown edge distributions: Abstract

 \section{Abstract}

-{In increasingly many settings, particularly in neuroimaging, data sets consist of multiple samples from a population of networks, with vertices aligned across networks.
-For example, fMRI studies yield graphs whose vertices correspond to brain regions, which are the same across subjects.
-We consider the setting where we observe a sample of networks whose adjacency matrices have a shared low-rank expectation, but edge-level noise distributions may vary from one network to another.
-We show that so long as edge noise is sub-gamma distributed in each network, the shared low-rank structure can be recovered accurately using an eigenvalue truncation of a weighted network average.
-We also explore the extent to which edge-level errors influence estimation and downstream inference tasks.
-The proposed approach is illustrated on synthetic networks and on an fMRI study of schizophrenia.}
+In increasingly many settings, data sets consist of multiple samples from a population of networks, with vertices aligned across these networks.
+For example, brain connectivity networks in neuroscience consist of measures of interaction between brain regions that have been aligned to a common template.
+We consider the setting where the observed networks have a shared expectation, but may differ in the noise structure on their edges.
+Our approach exploits the shared mean structure to denoise edge-level measurements of the observed networks and estimate the underlying population-level parameters.
+We also explore the extent to which edge-level errors influence estimation and downstream inference.
+We establish a finite-sample concentration inequality for the low-rank eigenvalue truncation of a random weighted adjacency matrix that may be of independent interest.
+The proposed approach is illustrated on synthetic networks and on data from an fMRI study of schizophrenia.